 The best method to prevent business email compromise is to educate the employees and ask them to make sure that the related protocols are being forwarded.
 If a cashier sees an email from his boss asking him to transfer some funds to a certain account, the cashier should call the boss to see if he really wants funds transferred to the seemingly alien bank account.
 Making a confirmation call or writing an extra email help the employees in knowing if certain things are actually to be done or if it is a fake email.

 Thus, the basic and most effective method to prevent business email compromise is to stay alert.
-This translates into educating staff about possible problems and how to cross check etc. It is also a good practice not discussing business details with strangers who have nothing to do with the business.
+This translates into educating staff about possible problems and how to cross-check etc. It is also a good practice not to discuss business details with strangers who have nothing to do with the business.

-If you are a victim of this type om email scam you may want to file a complaint with IC3.gov.
+If you are a victim of this type of email scam you may want to file a complaint with IC3.gov.